Dear readers, the following question came to our studio:

 So, well, firstly, how many people - so many opinions, and what seems to be a plus for one is a huge minus for another and vice versa.
 I will start with what I personally lack in Montenegro - an emigrant from Siberia, and then I will mention some of the complaints of others that I know.

-1. "bored, nothing happens, nowhere to go"- with such arguments, many leave Montenegro.
+1. "bored, nothing happens, nowhere to go" Many people leave Montenegro for reasons like these.
 These are people who miss the big city with its entertainment and dynamic lifestyle.
-Love and stay in Montenegro are those who, on the contrary, escaped from the bustle of the city, who love to enjoy the views of the Bay of Kotor with a cup of coffee, who do not want to rush, who love nature and history.
-I am not a fan of discos and parties, so Montenegro is ideal for me (there are really no decent discos in Montenegro) - in any free minute you can walk to the mountains and have a picnic and a camera, by the sea, to some beautiful city or a beautiful place - such Montenegro has a lot - if you are not a nature and outdoor lover, then you will probably be bored in Montenegro.
-For me, a walk along the embankment, along a silent bay or along the beach to the accompaniment of the sea surf, is many times better than along the most beautiful and crowded highway of the Russian capital.
-Yes, there is no ballet in Montenegro… (recently, a friend mentioned this shortcoming in a personal conversation), but how many Russian cities can boast of this?
-And even if there is a ballet in your city, how often do you go there?
-It's nice to feel the opportunity - I can go to a production of Uncle Vanya whenever I want - but how often do I actually go to the theater?
-And another unexpected moment for someone - a modern cinema (as in any Russian city, Kinomax, for example) in Montenegro is only in Podgorica.
-It’s not on another planet, but it takes 1.5-2 hours to get there from the coast - so I’ve been to the cinema only once for 2 years
+Those who love Montenegro and stay are those who, on the contrary, escape the hustle and bustle of the city, who enjoy the views of Boka Kotorska Bay with a cup of coffee, who don't want to rush, who love nature and history.
+I'm not a fan of discos and parties, so for me, Montenegro is ideal (there really aren't any decent discos in Montenegro) for any free minute, hiking in the mountains with a picnic and a camera, to the sea, to some beautiful city or beautiful place.
+There are plenty of such options in Montenegro.
+If you're not a fan of nature and active recreation, you'll probably be bored in Montenegro.
+For me, a stroll along the embankment, along a quiet bay, or along the beach accompanied by the sound of the surf is many times better than along the most beautiful and crowded highway in the Russian capital.
+Yes, Montenegro doesn't have a ballet company... (a friend recently mentioned this shortcoming in a personal conversation), but how many Russian cities can boast that?
+And even if your city has a ballet company, how often do you go?
+It's nice to have the freedom to go to a production of "Uncle Vanya" whenever I want, but how often do I actually go to the theater?
+And another surprising detail: a modern movie theater (like in any Russian city, like Kinomax) in Montenegro is only found in Podgorica.
+It's not on another planet, but it takes 1.5-2 hours to get there from the coast –, so I've only been to the cinema once in 2 years 🙂 And to be honest, I don't have time to watch movies at all 🙂 Montenegro has its own vibrant life, and you can find almost any film on the Internet –, so there won't be a cultural vacuum.

 Snow fun in the mountains of Montenegro